-Finally, the third question is where does innovation live in their organization chart?

-Another way to frame the question is: how much time is their CEO spending on innovation?
-If the answer is anything less than 40%, it is likely the company is not going to truly get innovation.
-Alternatively, you can also have a dual org chart, with a Chief Entrepreneur at the same level as the CEO.
+Finally, the third question a company needs to ask themselves is where does innovation live in their organization chart or how much time is their CEO spending on innovation.
+If the answer is anything less than 40%, it is likely the company is not going to get innovation.